SharkBite 1/2-Inch Push-to-Connect Ball Valve

 Value for Money

-The SharkBite 1/2-inch ball valve typically retails for roughly three to five times the cost of a comparable sweat ball valve.
-On pure materials cost, that gap is hard to justify if you're a plumber who will solder a hundred of these in a year and can do it in ninety seconds.
+The SharkBite 1/2-inch ball valve costs roughly three to five times more than a comparable sweat valve on materials alone — a gap that is hard to justify if you're a plumber soldering a hundred valves a year in ninety seconds each.
 But materials cost is only part of the equation for most buyers.

 For a homeowner adding a single under-sink shut-off, the alternative to a SharkBite fitting isn't just a cheaper valve — it's a cheaper valve plus a propane torch, solder, flux, a fire-resistant mat, and the experience to use all of them safely without scorching a cabinet or violating local fire codes.
 Factoring in that context, the SharkBite premium disappears quickly.